One of the advantages of the SELARL is that partners' liability is limited to the amount of their capital contribution.

 3. No capital required

 No minimum capital is required.
-Partners may contribute cash, in-kind or a combination of both.
+Contributions from partners can be in cash, in kind, or a combination of both.

 1 of 3